Compulsive Eating Disorder: Possible Symptoms And Treatment Options

 Effectiveness of online therapy

-Recent data from the Journal of Eating Disorders currently suggests that cognitive-behavioral therapy (CBT) effectively reduces binge eating behavior in individuals with a compulsive eating disorder.
+Recent entries from the Journal of Eating Disorders currently suggest that cognitive-behavioral therapy (CBT) effectively reduces binge eating behavior in individuals with a compulsive eating disorder.
 The literature review covered 20+ similarly structured studies, most of which followed a group of individuals with a compulsive eating disorder who received CBT.
 Results suggested that participants experienced significant reductions in binge eating behavior and improved psychological well-being compared to individuals who did not receive CBT — notated through self-reports.

 This study highlights the potential benefits of psychotherapy, such as CBT, for individuals with a compulsive eating disorder.
-Current literature suggests that online CBT variants are equally effective in treatment value compared to in-person CBT sessions, per data from Student Health Technology Information.
+Current literature suggests that online CBT variants are equally effective in treatment value compared to in-person CBT sessions, per details from Student Health Technology Information.

 Takeaway